-By God's grace, we are happy to say that the overwhelming majority of students at All Nations proceed through the course here without serious illness.
+By God's grace, we are happy to say that the overwhelming majority of students at All Nations proceed through their programme of study here without serious illness.
 That, certainly, is our expectation.
-However, occasionally a student may be overtaken by physical or emotional illness of a more serious or long-term nature and the College needs to take appropriate action.
+However, occasionally a physical or emotional illness of a more serious or long-term nature may occur and the College needs to take appropriate action.
 The following guidelines apply to such difficult circumstances.